nafeeur10/Shopify-App-Starter-Template-Laravel-React/README.md

 ## Shopify App Starter Template with Laravel and React

 Created this solution with this https://github.com/Kyon147/laravel-shopify open source solution.
-Added React as a front end technologies.
+Added React as a front-end technologies.
 It also supports SPA.
-Let's describe in details about this solution.
-It might be helpful for everyone who want to build Shopify App with Laravel and React
+Let's describe this in detail about this solution.
+It might be helpful for everyone who wants to build a Shopify App with Laravel and React

 ### Prerequisite
  - Composer